Rektroth/VanillaTweaksTweaks/README.md

   - Changes Dragon Head item models to look like regular items like *Old Mob Head Icons*.
 - Black Netherite
   - Changes the texture of netherite to make it black.
-  - Compatable with *Diminishing Tools*.
+  - Compatible with *Diminishing Tools*.
 - Black Netherite w/ Classic Netherite Armor
   - Changes the texture of netherite to make it black, and includes netherite armor in the style of other armors.
-  - Compatable with *Diminishing Tools*.
+  - Compatible with *Diminishing Tools*.
 - Black Netherite w/ Wood Netherite Handles
   - Changes the texture of netherite to make it black, and includes netherite tool sprites with wood colored handles.
-  - Compatable with *Diminishing Tools*.
+  - Compatible with *Diminishing Tools*.
 - Black Netherite w/ Classic Netherite Armor & Wood Netherite Handles
   - Changes the texture of netherite to make it black, and includes netherite armor in the style of other armors and netherite tool sprites with wood colored handles.
-  - Compatable with *Diminishing Tools*.
+  - Compatible with *Diminishing Tools*.
 - Wood Netherite Gear Handles
   - Changes netherite gear sprites to have wood colored handles.
-  - Compatable with *Diminishing Tools*.
+  - Compatible with *Diminishing Tools*.
 - Black Netherite Scrap
   - Changes the texture of netherite scrap to make it black.
 - Black Ancient Debris